 Employee satisfaction: investors are interested in online platforms, such as Glassdoor, which enable employees to rate their employer.
 These websites were considered to offer useful insights as to the experience of working for the organisation, beyond basic engagement measures.

 Overall investors are interested in receiving more data and insights in the form of better-quality reports from organisations.
-To have value these reports must be transparent, with a clear and objective narrative that describes significant risks and opportunities related to the workforce.
-It is likely this information will help investors make more informed decisions over the long-term.
+To have value, these reports must be transparent, with a clear and objective narrative that describes significant risks and opportunities related to the workforce.
+It's likely this information will help investors make more informed decisions over the long-term.

 The International Integrated Reporting Council - improving corporate reporting with a holistic framework of capital

 Shareaction Workforce Disclosure Initiative - a voluntary movement by investors and corporates to improve reporting standards on workforce and supply chain issues

 BYERLY, B., FITZ-ENZ, J. and PEASE, G. (2012) Human capital analytics: how to harness the potential of your organisation's greatest asset.
 London: John Wiley & Sons.

 HUUS, T. (2015) People data: how to use and apply human capital metrics in your company.
 London: Palgrave Macmillan.